altanalytics/strands-agentcore-react/README.md

   -e AWS_REGION="$AWS_REGION" \
   my-agent:arm64

-# Test with credentials file
+# OR Test with credentials file (you have to create this)
 docker run --platform linux/arm64 -p 8080:8080 \
   --env-file docker.env my-agent:arm64